-- What story does Jesus tell?

-- What is the judge like in the story?

-- What does the widow do?

-- Why does the judge finally decide to help the widow?

-- What does Jesus teach his followers about praying to God?
+- Why does Jesus tell a story about a judge and a widow? - What is the judge like in the story? - What does the widow do? - How does the judge respond to the widow at the end of the story? - By telling this parable what does Jesus teach his followers about God?